 8.3.1 General

 Two methods are specified, namely, one using sodium chloride and the other sulfur hexafluoride.
 The general principle of the test is the same using either of the two test substances but the test substance to be used depends on the type of device being tested and shall be chosen in accordance with Table 7.
 If a gas or combined filter device manufactured from non-porous material (as tested in 8.17 if necessary) is obviously open to the atmosphere or incorporates an unsealed stitched seam it may be tested with sodium chloride.
-If the non-porosity is doubtful then it shall be tested using sulfur hexafluoride.
+If the non-porosity is doubtful then it shall be tested using sulfur hexafluoride;

 When Table 7 requires total inward leakage (TIL) to be determined the complete device on test is used in a sodium chloride test atmosphere.
 When Table 7 requires inward leakage excluding filter penetration (IL) to be determined, the device on test may be supplied with breathable air (free of the test substances) or by replacing gas or combined filters with high efficiency particle filters.
 If the breathable air method is used the air supply (from external source) is attached to the filter (s) or equipment normally used with the apparatus.
-For this purpose lightweight hose (s) and plenum cap (s) can be attached to the filter element (s) of the test device and air free of the substance supplied to it at a flow resistance (including hoses) representative of that measured for the unmodified device.
+For this purpose lightweight hose (s) and plenum cap (s) can be attached to the filter element (s) of the test device and air free of the substance supplied to it at a flow resistance (including hoses) representative of that measured for the unmodified device;

-If the high efficiency filter method is used then these surrogate devices shall have the same mass and breathing resistance as their gas/vapour counterparts.
+If the high efficiency filter method is used then these surrogate devices shall have the same mass and breathing resistance as their gas/vapour counterparts; and